todar/friday-night-update/songs/i-love-to-be-in-your-presence.md

 ---
 title: I Love To Be In Your Presence
 artist: Paul baloche, ed kerr
-copyright: 1992 Integrity&#39;s Hosanna! music
+copyright: 1992 Integrity's Hosanna! music
 ---

 I love to be in Your presence